Everything you wanted to know about old woodworking tools and machines!

 My first wood shop was put together by going to garage sales with my dad and bringing home old woodworking machines.
 We'd locate the owners manuals, tear them apart, clean and rebuild them.
 Before long they were making sawdust in our wood shop.
 Then we started collecting old woodworking tools including hand tools, planes, chisels, tool chests and other antique woodworking hand tools.

-Check out Great American Memories for some of the best reproduction tin and metal signs.
+Check out Chico Creek Signs for some of the best reproduction tin and metal signs.
 Great for Dad's workshop, garage, or mancave.
 You'll be glad you did!

 I spent twenty years as a furniture and cabinet shop owner and high school wood shop teacher.
 You'll find much of what I've collected and learned about old woodworking tools, vintage machine restoration, and antique woodworking tools on this website, but you'll also be able to contribute your own knowledge and expertise about woodworking tools as well.
 I hope you find this to be a valuable resource for you and that you'll be willing to share your own knowledge and expertise about old woodworking tools.